 So, to answer your question, if your laptop can handle it and you have the money, go for it.
 However, it is not a requirement.
 You can do your graphic design work just fine on a 1440p or 1080p display.

 Are curved monitors worth it?

 As a designer, having a better field of view is essential.
-You’ll see the on-screen color in a better way.
-It means that you can be more productive while being more efficient and less taxing on your mental health and eyes.
-If that’s not worth it, we don’t know what is.
+You’ll see the on-screen color better.
+It means you can be more productive while being more efficient and less taxing on your mental health and eyes.
+If that’s not worth it, then I don’t know what is.

 Are IPS monitors good for design?

-IPS, or in-plane switching, monitors are considered to be the best panel type you can get today.
-So yes, this type of monitor panel is very good for all kinds of design.
-This includes graphic, visual, and UX design.
+IPS, or in-plane switching, monitors are considered the best panel type you can get today.
+So yes, this type of monitor panel is perfect for all kinds of design work.

-Graphic designers need to have a monitor that displays a wide range of colors under a wide viewing angle.
-That’s exactly what IPS monitors do.
+Let’s take a look at graphic designers as an example.
+They need a monitor that displays a wide range of colors under a wide viewing angle.
+That’s precisely what IPS monitors do.